Skip to main content

 As we embark on our nation’s 250th anniversary celebrations, it is crucial to reflect on a fundamental question: Have we truly established justice?
 In an era marked by mass incarceration, the answer appears increasingly uncertain.
 More pressing, however, is the question of how we can effect meaningful change toward creating a criminal legal system that is smaller, more effective, and more humane.
 The United States currently has one of the largest incarcerated populations in the world, with over a million individuals in prisons and hundreds of thousands more in jails.
 This expansive system disproportionately affects marginalized communities, administering punishment on an unimaginable scale while failing to achieve public safety.
 Instead, it perpetuates inequality and recidivism.
 Why has the United States adopted punishment as its primary response to social harm?
 What viable alternatives exist?
 And how does this system influence our communities and electoral processes, locally and nationally?

-In partnership with The Free Library of Philadelphia and the Brennan Center for Justice, Eastern State Penitentiary Historic Site hosts this compelling Justice 101 discussion featuring a distinguished panel of scholars, practitioners, activists, and thought leaders.
+In partnership with The Free Library of Philadelphia, the Brennan Center for Justice, and the Mayor's Office of Black Male Engagement, Eastern State Penitentiary Historic Site hosts this compelling Justice 101 discussion featuring a distinguished panel of scholars, practitioners, activists, and thought leaders.

 Discussion Panelists: